SMcLeaish/coordextract/README.md

 ## Features

-- Parse GPX files to extract latitude and longitude data (csv and kml parsing coming soon).
+- Parse GPX files to extract latitude and longitude data
 - Convert latitude and longitude to MGRS coordinates.
-- Output the converted data in CSV, JSON, or XLSX formats (coming soon - JSON currently supported).
+- Output the converted JSON
 - Command-line interface (CLI).

 ## Installation